EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 Memory

- LPCAMM2

 * Memory, LPCAMM2 - LPDDR5X - 16GB  Not available with your other selected options.
 Reload page to reset. +€269
 * Memory, LPCAMM2 - LPDDR5X - 32GB  Not available with your other selected options.
+Reload page to reset. +€895
-Reload page to reset. +€490
+* Memory, LPCAMM2 - LPDDR5X - 64GB  Not available with your other selected options.
+Reload page to reset. +€1,790
 * Memory, None (bring your own)

 **Storage**